wmhunt1/Coding-RPG/coding-rpg-react/README.md

 hp can be healed over maxhp

 to-do content
-Make scrolls for the rest of the spells
 Wizard tower with dungeon  (monsters, dialogue, dungeon)
     * animated brooms? elemental imps?
     * you talk to the apprentice as they solve the puzzle and they get sucked in.